 Subscribe to our Title Watch service and monitor activity against selected properties

-Under Section 23 of the Electronic Conveyancing National Law (SA) the Registrar-General has promulgated Participation Rules for South Australia, based upon the Model Participation Rules Guidance Notes developed by Australian Registrar’s National Electronic Conveyancing Council (ARNECC).
+Under Section 23 of the Electronic Conveyancing National Law (SA) the Registrar-General issues Participation Rules for South Australia, that align with the National Model Participation Rules developed by Australian Registrar’s National Electronic Conveyancing Council (ARNECC).

 Under section 27 the Electronic Conveyancing National Law (SA), the Registrar-General may grant a waiver from compliance with the Participation Rules where it is considered reasonable to do so under the circumstances.

-The following participation rules waivers have been issued in South Australia:
+The following waivers for Participation Rules have been issued in South Australia: